Namanyahillary/dusupay-test/README.md

 # Dusupay API Version 2
-Note that these files are used for api version 2.

-You are recommended to use the same.
+Note that these files are using api version 2 and you are recommended to use the same.

-They show you the request parameters and responses expected

-such that you can try to get an idea on how to consume the api correclty
+They show you the request parameters and responses expected such that you can try to get an idea on how to consume the api correclty

 ## requestMobilePayment